markrebec/zuul/README.md

 The first option is to use `rescue_from` in your controllers to catch the exception.
 In most cases you can define the `rescue_from` block once on your `ApplicationController` and it will be inherited by all child controllers.
 If you want to do different things in different controllers, you can use `rescue_from` directly with those controllers.
 Here's a basic example using `ApplicationController`:

     class ApplicationController < ActionController::Base
-      rescue_from Zuul::Exceptions::AccessDenied, :with => :access_denied       # access_denied is defined below
+      rescue_from Zuul::Exceptions::AccessDenied, :with => :access_denied   # the access_denied method is defined below. you can also just pass a block instead of :with => :method

       def access_denied
         # you can use this method to redirect or render an error template (or do whatever you want)